-API Reference / @evolu/common / Type / IdType
+API reference / @evolu/common / Type / IdType

 Interface: IdType<Table>

-Defined in: packages/common/src/Type.ts:1376
+Defined in: packages/common/src/Type.ts:1439

 Extends